vmagellan/altar-blog/posts/raising-startup-funding-getting-acquired-by-amex-founder-story.md

 Whether you think about a company like [Coupa](https://www.coupa.com/) or [Square](https://squareup.com/us/en), [PayPal](https://www.paypal.com/pt/home), of course, was doing extremely well and doing a lot in the space.
 They could see that those were our cohort, the teams against which we were playing.

-##### Building a Startup?

-From the product and business reasoning to streamlining your MVP to the most important features, our team of product experts and ex-startup founders can help you bring your vision to life.

-Let's Talk

 ## The Early-Stage Team

 **R: Who did you have with you in the early days?
 What was the team composition besides you and Rob?**